 Caring for a patient with cancer, especially in advanced stages, and observing the patient's pain and suffering causes a lot of stress for family care givers (22).
-Cancer children's mothers are more likely to face challenges because of the nature of cancer, which is associated with a higher risk of death, recurrence, and hospitalization (5) and awareness of mother's caring power can be helpful in care planning (22). present Therefore. the study conducted with the aim of assessing the caring power and the predictors of the caring power among this population.
+Cancer children's mothers are more likely to face challenges because of the nature of cancer, which is associated with a higher risk of death, recurrence, and hospitalization (5) and awareness of mother's caring power can be helpful in care planning (22).
+Therefore, the present study was conducted with the aim of assessing the caring power and the predictors of the caring power among this population.